OGGM/community/code-of-conduct.md

 ## Unacceptable behavior ✋🏼

 - No harassment via private messages: Directly messaging individual users, including community developers, with questions or requests for help is not acceptable unless explicitly invited to do so.
 Repeatedly contacting someone or pressuring them to respond is considered harassment and will not be tolerated.
-- Conduct or speech which might be considered sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory or offensive in nature.
+- Do not behave or speak in ways that might be considered sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory or offensive in nature.
 - Do not use unwelcome, suggestive, derogatory or inappropriate nicknames or terms.
 - Do not show disrespect towards others.
-- Disrespect towards differences of opinion.
+- Do not show disrespect towards differences of opinion.
-- Inappropriate attention or contact.
+- No inappropriate attention or contact.
 Be aware of how your actions affect others.
 If it makes someone uncomfortable, stop.
-- Violence, threats of violence or violent language.
+- No violence, threats of violence or violent language.
 - Unacceptable practices related to research conduct:
   - Any practice leading to research misconduct, such as fabrication, falsification, plagiarism, intellectual property theft, or unauthorized use of another’s ideas (idea appropriation).
   - Unauthorized use of ideas shared by community members for projects or publications without proper credit or collaboration.